-Most relationships end in frustration, miscommunication, and heartbreak because generic advice like “just communicate more” and “be honest” misses the deeper patterns that actually make love work.
+Most relationships end in frustration, miscommunication, and heartbreak because generic advice like “Just communicate more” and “Be honest” misses the deeper patterns that actually make love work.

-Today we’re going beyond surface principles and into the unspoken truths that create real connection, trust, and lasting partnership.
+Today we’re going beyond surface principles — and into the unspoken truths that create real connection, trust, and lasting partnership.

 Let’s begin.